 Ketoconazole (Nizoral®, Xolegel®, Extina®)

-Trimethoprim alone (Proloprim®, Trimpex®) or the combination
+Trimethoprim alone (Proloprim®, Trimpex®) or the combination of trimethoprim

 and sulfamethoxazole (Bactrim®, Septra®, Sulfatrim®)